 Bhutan 4 Nights/5 Days

-This Tour is for travelers to Bhutan who have limited days to spare for Bhutan but do not want to rush too much.
-They want a leisure time in Bhutan.
+This Tour is for travelers to Bhutan who have limited days to spare for a Bhutan travel, but yet, do not want to rush too much.
+They want a short leisure time in Bhutan.

-These Few days tour will take you visiting to places in the Bhutan Districts of Paro and Thimphu.
-Paro being where you will land in the only International Airport in Bhutan.These two districts are most visited by tourists to Bhutan, as travel distance is less and many sites to visit, including the Sacred National treasure “The Taktsang Monastery” also known as the “Tigers Nest”
+These Few days tour will take you visiting places in the western Bhutan Districts of Paro and Thimphu.
+Paro being the place, where you will land in the only International Airport in Bhutan.These two districts are most visited by tourists to Bhutan, as travel distance is less and many sites to visit, including the Sacred National treasure “The Taktsang Monastery” also known as the “Tigers Nest”.

 Day 01: Arrive via Air at the Paro International Airport.